kerenli/RNASeqTutotial/RNAseqTutorial.md

 **Username** : your Northwestern NetID  <br />
 **Password** : your Northwestern NetID password

+The dollar sign `$` is terminal prompt in Unix-based systems.
+Do not include it in your input.

 If you'll be working with GUI (graphical window) applications, A FastX client is recommended.

 #### Getting started with QUEST